Particle Dynamics Around the Black String: Dimensionless Dynamical Equations

+where ${"_{,\rho\rho}"=\dfrac{\partial^{2}}{\partial\rho^{2}}}$.
 In general, finding the exact inflection point of Eq.~(\ref{(2-6)}) is hard and it should be solved numerically \cite{Jefremov:2015gza}.
 Therefore, we choose the perturbation method that has been suggested in \cite{Jefremov:2015gza}.
-So, we presume that although the magnetic field near the black string can disturb it, but its magnitude is also small enough ${(b \ll M)}$ to use perturbation method.
-Then, we first find ${\rho_{0}}$, ${l_{0}}$ and ${E_{0}}$ as the ISCO parameters in the absence of magnetic field:
+We presume that although the magnetic field near the black string can disturb it, yet its magnitude is small enough ${(b \ll 1)}$ to use the perturbation method.
+ISCO parameters in the absence of magnetic field are ${\rho_{0}}$, ${l_{z0}}$ and ${\varepsilon_{0}}$: